 Unless you’re perfect, you’ve probably made at least one of them before.
 And maybe you’re still doing some of them.
 But no worries, we’ll tell you how to avoid them.

-Here are the most common mistakes that candidates make in job interviews, according to hiring managers:
+Other most common mistakes that candidates make in job interviews, according to hiring managers, are: